 7. Bots on the ground: an impending UGV revolution in military affairs?

 8. Artificial intelligence, big data and autonomous systems along the belt and road: towards private security companies with Chinese characteristics?

 9. The impact of Artificial Intelligence on hybrid warfare

 Ash Rossiter is Assistant Professor of International Security at Khalifa University, UAE.
-His research rests at the nexus of technology and international security and has published widely on this theme in outlets, such as Parameters and Defence Studies.
-He is author of the book Security in the Gulf, published by Cambridge University Press in 2020.
+His research rests at the nexus of technology and international security and he has published widely on this theme in journals such as Parameters and Defence Studies.
+He is author of the book Security in the Gulf (2020).